lovestat/lovestat/README.md

 - 🌱 I’m currently learning the R programming.
 - :package: Have a try for my R package seecolor.
-- 🤔 I’m looking for help with playing the :musical_keyboard:
+- 🤔 I’m looking for help with large-scale matrix regression problem.